Think Again – How to Reason and Argue, looks at where we are currently going wrong with arguing and how we can get back on track.

 What we can see above is 3 sentences, linking the key ideas together.
 To make an argument out of this it’s surprisingly simple: Just use a few linking words like “I think” and “So”!

 Marco Polo opened a trade route from Europe to China.
-I think countries that trade with each other affect each other.
+I think countries that trade with each other effect each other.
 So, what happened in China affected Europe.

 That wasn’t too hard!
 Now let’s look more in-depth at how not to make an argument and then how to counter and refute arguments.

 Good arguments can be valuable; however, bad arguments can be devastating.
 Arguments are made of language, and as we’ve seen above, premises and conclusions are propositions expressed by declarative sentences.
 When this language breaks down; arguments fall apart.

 Here are some fallacies (mistaken beliefs) to avoid when arguing…